-I’d worked with Douglas Barnes at Steve Jackson Games, where we had just gotten a bunch of money after suing the Secret Service for having raided us at gunpoint without a warrant — taking computers and printers and nearly putting the company out of business, which it turns out you’re not supposed to do.
-How that came to happen and how it later went is a great story, covered well both by Bruce Sterling in The Hacker Crackdown and by Steve Jackson himself on his company’s web page: http://www.sjgames.com/SS/.
+I’d worked with Douglas Barnes at Steve Jackson Games, where we had just gotten a bunch of money after suing the Secret Service for raiding us at gunpoint without a warrant — taking computers and printers and nearly putting the company out of business, which it turns out you’re not supposed to do.
+How that came to happen and how the whole mess turned out is a great story, covered well both by Bruce Sterling in his book The Hacker Crackdown and by Steve Jackson himself on his company’s web page: http://www.sjgames.com/SS/.

 There was a blurry line between who was working at the game company and who was working for the ISP.
 Or rather, it was a blurry boundary for me because I spent nearly all of my time at work doing whatever I could to push both of them forward.
 I was paid by the game company, but I’d stay up all night working on something for the ISP.
 It was a hell of a lot of fun for a guy in the most immature stretch of his early 20s, and it’s some of the most stressed out that I’ve ever been in my life, but I did love it.

 Doug led the technical charge on getting the ISP off the ground, mostly because at a rather tremendous level of detail he understood exactly what he was doing.
 Doug made it fun to spend more time at work because he was always very excited about some new thing, and his excitement was infectious.

 It was no surprise then when Doug was the first of us to move to California, mining gold in Silicon Valley.
 The ISP’s first employee was Jim McCoy, who shortly after Doug was the second one of us to move out that way, and before long the core group of people who shared that strange experience in that strange incubator had exploded out into the world in all different directions.
 But a good number of us ended up in California, eventually.